Kystmuseet Bangsbo Fort

 Vestiges from the 2nd World War are scattered all over North Jutland, on the coast, you will find the bunkers that now stand as reminders of wartime.

 Some of the largest and best-kept bunker facilities are located in North Jutland.
-The bunker museum in Hanstholm in thy is the largest of its kind in Denmark.
-Here you will find the most complete German defence facility on the West Coast.
+The bunker museum in Hanstholm in Thy is the largest of its kind in Denmark.
+Here you will find the most complete German defense facility on the West Coast.
 In Frederikshavn, the canons at Bangsbo Fortress still stand.
 It was too difficult to move them, so they were left behind.
-The Bunkermsueum in Hirtshals is an outdoor museum, where you can walk amongst the 54 bunkers scattered along the coast.
+The Bunkermuseum in Hirtshals is an outdoor museum, where you can walk amongst the 54 bunkers scattered along the coast.

-During the Cold War, a bunker was build in secrecy underneath Rold Forest in the southern part of North Jutland.
-The bunker is being remade into an attraction and will open its doors to the public in 2020.
+During the Cold War, a bunker was built in secrecy underneath Rold Forest in the southern part of North Jutland.
+The bunker is being remade into an attraction and will open its doors to the public in 2022.

 In Rold Forest, 60 meters beneath a hill, is 5,500 m2 of unique history.
 A bunker facility build in total secrecy during the Cold War in the period 1963-1968.
 Its purpose was to house the government and the royal family in case of nuclear war.